- Old Photos & Heirlooms | Safe Alternatives to Basement & Attic Storage

 As mentioned, glassine should not be used with photographic negatives and prints as these photographic media have a protective gelatin layer.
 With high humidity and warm temperatures the gelatin layer can become soft and the smooth surface of the glassine can stick to the negative or print causing unwanted damage.

-Our Translucent Interleaving (glassine) is available in 100 sheet packages and 250 foot rolls in two width 36.5 inches and 49.5 inches.
+Our Translucent Interleaving (glassine) is available in 100 sheet packages and 250 foot rolls with 3 inch cores in three width 36.5, 44, and 49.5 inches.

 Smooth surface on both sides, with a pure white color.
 Unbuffered neutral pH (7.0+/-.5) / weight 39 Lbs (63 gsm) / caliper 2.52 mils.